-Every year that you are a member in our plan, we will send you either a new provider directory or an update to your provider directory.
-This directory lists our network providers and pharmacies.
-Network providers are doctors, other health care professionals, medical groups, hospitals and other health care facilities that have an agreement with VillageCareMAX to deliver covered services to members.
+The directory lists our network providers and pharmacies.
+Network providers are doctors, other health care professionals, medical groups, hospitals and other health care facilities that have an agreement with VillageCareMAX Medicare Health Advantage Plan to deliver covered services to members.

 The providers in the network may change throughout the year.
 Please check the links below for the most updated information about the providers in the network.
-You may also call Member Services at 1-800-469-6292 (TTY 711) for help in finding a provider near your home or request a hard copy directory.
+You may also call Member Services at 800-469-6292 (TTY: 711) for help in finding a provider near your home or to request a hard copy of the directory.

 If you need specialized medical care that we cover (see your Evidence of Coverage) and the providers in our network cannot provide this care, you can get care from an out-of-network provider.

 You must get prior authorization from our plan before you can see out-of-network providers.
 If you don’t get approval before you receive services from an out-of-network provider, VillageCareMAX Medicare Health Advantage Plan may not cover these services.
 If you need to see that provider for more care, check with us first to be sure that the approval covers more than one visit.

 Emergency medical care is available anywhere in the United States or its territories.

 Generally, we pay for drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.

 We will pay for prescriptions filled at an out-of-network pharmacy in the following cases: